ravimalde/hotel_cancellation_analysis/README.md

 <a name="recommendations"></a>
 ### Our Recommendations and Threshold Selection

 The average booking price was calculated using the ADR (Average Daily Rate) and the length of stay for each booking; this equated to 320€.
 Our recommendations were to increase the cost of deposit from 25% to 50% (an increase in 80€) for individuals who's bookings are classified as high risk cancellations.
 It was assumed that 10% of customers faced with the higher deposit rate would not follow through with the purchase (equating to an average of 32€ per customer).
-Therefore the costs associated to implementing our model were as follows:
+Therefore the costs associated with implementing our recommendations were as follows:

 - Cost of True Positive = 48€ (80€ - 32€)
 - Cost of False Positive = -32€